waijean-msc/dissertation/README.md

 conda activate dissertation
 python -m ipykernel install --user --name dissertation
 ```

 ## Structure
-Given that Engage has a limit of 20 files, I have uploaded only the core sections into Engage.
+Given that Engage has an upload limit of 20 files, I have uploaded only the core sections into Engage.
 The full code base is available at https://github.com/waijean-msc/dissertation.

 Note that certain data files are too large (exceeded the maximum file size of 50MB in Engage)
-hence they are not uploaded.
+hence they are not uploaded tp Engage.
 Please reach out to me if you require the original data files.

 - analysis:
   - combine_pred: combine the prediction of lexicon and model-based methods into a single file